-Waivers of this Code
+Waivers of this code

 From time to time, AIA may amend or waive certain provisions of this Code.
-Any employee who believes that a waiver may be appropriate must discuss the matter with their Business Unit Compliance officer.
+Any employee who believes that a waiver may be appropriate must discuss the matter with the Compliance officer assigned to their business unit.
 Only the AIA Board of Directors or its nominated committee may grant a waiver of a specific provision of this Code for an executive officer of AIA.